AvyaRathod/Project-NS/README.md

 We’ve all seen people suffer from diseases like cancer, heart disease, chronic obstructive pulmonary disease, Alzheimer’s, and diabetes.
 Many have seen their loved ones pass away.
 Think how many lives would be transformed if cures came faster.

-By automating nucleus detection, we could unlock cures faster—from rare disorders to the common cold.

 Identifying the cells’ nuclei is the starting point for most analyses because most of the human body’s 30 trillion cells contain a nucleus full of DNA, the genetic code that programs each cell.

+Nuclei identification is a pivotal first step in many areas of biomedical research.
+Pathologists often observe images containing microscopic nuclei as part of their day-to-day jobs.

+During the research, pathologists must identify nuclei characteristics from microscopic images such as volume of nuclei, size, density, and individual position within the image.

 Identifying nuclei allows researchers to identify each individual cell in a sample, and by measuring how cells react to various treatments, the researcher can understand the underlying biological processes at work.

-### About the model
 ###### Technologies Used -
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)
 ![TensorFlow](https://img.shields.io/badge/TensorFlow-%23FF6F00.svg?style=for-the-badge&logo=TensorFlow&logoColor=white)